"Peter is a detailed teacher and covers the foundations very well."

 Discover how to use the basic techniques of acrylic painting: blending, texturizing, brush handling, detailing, stippling, glazing, wet in wet, and alla prima.
 Learn about color mixing, complementary colors, warm and cool, hue, value, intensity, and proportions.

 You will be surprised how quickly your skills will improve by observing the instructor and painting along, during step-by-step class presentations.
-The format will make it easy to get started and build upon what you learn, gaining new techniques and putting them directly into practice.
-As you develop these skills, you’ll find them becoming second nature.
+This class format will make it easy to get started and build upon what you learn, gaining new techniques and putting them directly into practice, soon becoming second nature.
 Enjoy the satisfying ability to represent the world around you in liquid colors, as you create unique works of art.

 - 1 disposable palette pad 9x12” or 12x16” (or paper plates for the first day)